iambigmarn/carbon-calculator-toolkit-demo/README.md

 ✅ **DevOps Awareness**: Git, deployment strategies, environment configuration
 ✅ **Documentation**: Comprehensive README and code documentation

-**Perfect for**: Application Developer roles requiring C#/.NET, MS-SQL, and modern web development skills.

 ---

-*Built with ❤️ for the Carbon Calculator Toolkit position*
+*Built with ❤️ for the Institute of Cancer Research ICR (Carbon Calculator Toolkit)*